 Over the past 2 months, schools have shifted teaching and learning in a way they have never done before.
 From solving problems like access to devices and the internet, to innovating new ways to deliver content, track attendance, and engage parents, it feels like there have been more changes in the past 2 months than in the past 10 years!

-Hear from some of our partner schools to learn more about how they have been facilitating social emotional learning remotely.
+Hear from some of our partner schools to learn more about how they have been facilitating social emotional skills for elementary students remotely.
 We hope you gather some ideas to help support your school communities, too!